Laid Back (album)

 Laid Back is the debut solo studio album by American singer-songwriter Gregg Allman, released in October 1973 by Capricorn Records.
 Allman, best known as the vocalist/lyricist/organist of the Allman Brothers Band, first began considering a solo career after internal disagreements with that group.
 He developed the album as a small creative outlet wherein he would assume full control, and he co-produced the album alongside Johnny Sandlin.
 Laid Back was largely recorded in March 1973 at Capricorn Sound Studios in Macon, Georgia, with additional recording and mixing taking place at the Record Plant by Manhattan Recording Engineer, Jim Reeves in New York City.

 The album explores Allman's varying influences, including rhythm and blues and soul music.
 It consists of several cover songs, originals, and a traditional hymn, and contains performances from a host of musicians, most notably Scott Boyer and Tommy Talton on guitars, Chuck Leavell on piano, Charlie Hayward on bass guitar, and Bill Stewart on drums.
 The album was created while Allman also worked on Brothers and Sisters, the fourth Allman Brothers album.
-The album title was a studio term Allman coined for relaxing a song's tempo.
+The album title was a studio term Allman coined for relaxing a song's intensity.
 The album cover was painted by Abdul Mati Klarwein.

 Upon its release, Laid Back received positive reviews from music critics, and it peaked at number 13 on Billboards Top LPs & Tape chart.
 To support the album, Allman embarked on an ambitious tour, consisting of a full band and an entire string orchestra.
 Two singles were released to promote the record, with lead single "Midnight Rider" becoming a top 20 hit in the U.S. and Canada.
 It was certified gold by the Recording Industry Association of America (RIAA) in 1974 for shipping 500,000 copies in the U.S., making it one of Allman's best-selling albums.